Welcome to Holistic Horseworks Talks!

-April will be answering questions and talking about real stories from her listeners.
+April Love, the founder of Holistic Horseworks, answers questions and talks about real stories from her listeners.
 We will be striving to bring you new, fresh content to help you solve all the “little issues” you may be having with your horse.
 The “good ol’ ways” just aren’t working anymore on today’s horses because they have more stressors added to their lives.

 In this episode, April shares personal stories about how her passion for horses started and why she developed her program.
 From her years of work, she has seen how her program helps both the horse and the rider.

 Accredited Course Equine Musculoskeletal Unwinding

 In this episode, April explains her accredited program, equine musculoskeletal unwinding.
 She also talks about how it is a very easy and personalized learning experience even when you’re studying at home or getting guidance from a distance reading.
 But if you prefer, she provides details to host a hands-on clinic.
 And last, she shares a fun way to spoil your horse.

 In this episode, April explains how she designed the home study program for all kinds of learners.
 She reminds us what to expect of our horses before and after a full session.
 She shares a real-life story of what happened when a student hard-tied her horse to a pole, and then how this program is helpful for humans too.